NeedleInAJayStack/NeedleInAJayStack/README.md

 </p>

 ### 🤵 About Me:
-- 🏦 I'm work at PassiveLogic, an HVAC controls startup where I develop the API using GraphQL, Swift Vapor, and PostgreSQL
+- 🏦 I work at PassiveLogic, an HVAC controls startup where I develop the API using GraphQL, Swift Vapor, and PostgreSQL
 - 🌱 I’m currently learning React, kubernetes, and MQTT
 - 🤔 I use daily ```.swift```, ```.docker```, ```.sql```
 - 💬 Ask me about GraphQL, server-side Swift, building science, energy efficiency, or analytics